-Tamil is the main language spoken in Tamil Nadu in India and in the Northern and Eastern Province of Sri Lanka.
+Tamil is the main language spoken in Tamil Nadu in India and in the Northern and Eastern provinces of Sri Lanka.
 Tamil can also be found spoken in smaller numbers in other Indian states such as Karnataka, Kerala, Andhra Pradesh, and Maharashtra.
 Up to the 12th century Tamil, or a dialect of it, was the common language spoken in Kerala in both literatures and for administration purposes.
 Also, Tamil was used often in inscriptions in Chittoor and Nellore in Andhra Pradesh in the southern parts, up to the twelfth century AD.
 It was also used for the purpose of writing between the tenth and fourteenth centuries in such places as Mysore, Kolar, Bangalore, and Mandya in the south Karnataka district.

 Most of the populations who speak Tamil outside of India live in Mauritius, Singapore, Malaysia, the Philippines, Indonesia, South Africa, Thailand, Vietnam, and Burma.
-A significant group of Pakistani Tamil speakers resides in the city of Karachi in Pakistan, which includes Hindus who are Tamil speakers and Muslims, and Christians.
+A significant group of Pakistani Tamil speakers resides in the city of Karachi Pakistan, which includes Hindus who are Tamil speakers Muslims, and Christians.
 There are also groups of Tamils who live in Guyana, Trinidad, Tobago, Fiji, Réunion, and Suriname.
 It is spoken in Canada by migrants from both India and Sri Lanka and India.
-In the United States, particularly New York and the state of New Jersey Tamil speakers can be found.
+In the United States, particularly in New York and the state of New Jersey Tamil speakers can be found.

 Conclusion- How many Countries have Tamil as an Official Language?

 Tamil is found as an official language in Singapore, India, and Sri Lanka.
 It has been assigned official status in the state of Tamil Nadu in India and Puducherry, an Indian Union Territory.
 It’s a language used with English, Mandarin, and Malay in the education sector in Malaysia.
 However, it’s a misconception that it is the national language of Australia.
-However, there are Tamil speakers living in Australia who may need to use English to Tamil translation online from time to time.
+However, there are Tamil speakers living in Australia who may need to use English-to-Tamil translation online from time to time.